SimonWoodtli/zet/20220903203700/README.md

 Bootdrive dependent: keep or remove local-lvm partition

+> ⚠️ If you decide to use ZFS make sure to have enough RAM on your system 32GB min.
 > For speed it is recommended to have your bootdrive as NVMe m.2 like with any other System.
+> IF you use ZFS it requires RAM (ARC/cache).
+About 1GB of RAM for every 1TB of storage.

 Decision: